charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 - Next steps given 2 more weeks
   - Test other loss functions, train longer, evaluate other baseline models
 - Biggest change if restarting project
-  - explore other sparse attention patterns and implement own NSA
+  - Explore other sparse attention patterns and implement own NSA

 ---